 The circular kilns each had twelve fire holes and two wicket doors.
 The oldest surviving circular downdraught kilns are nos.
-2-5.80 These kilns were used for firing pipes.
+2-5.81 These kilns were used for firing pipes.
 The basic dome construction had the bricks laid with their length in a radial pattern with the thickness of this part of the wall being about 135mm.
 These bricks are tightly locked together and covered with a slip (mud and sand).
 These bricks are then affected by the salt glazing which assisted in tightening the bricks together.
 The outer layer of bricks were laid 'flat'.
 This layer of bricks was not tightly locked together and were not affected by the salt glazing.
-As such they were easily dislodged and the outer layer often appears in a worse condition than the structural dome below.
-The stability of the walls is essentially maintained by the iron bands attached around the kilns.
+As such they were easily dislodged and the outer layer of the walls is essentially maintained by the iron bands attached around the kilns.
 Initially the iron bands were located to the upper sections of the domes as the openings were to the lower sections.
 This resulted in the lower walls bursting out more than the upper dome walls.
 Later further bands were added to the lower sections, being separated when filling the kilns and being reconnected prior to firing.
 The firing process causes a great deal of movement in the walls.

-A structural survey of the circular kilns in February 2016 has determined that the outer layer of masonry in these kilns is experiencing general collapse to varying degrees, that the internal walls (which were temporary structures replaced several times over historic use) have either collapsed or are in considerable disarray, the there is a widespread need for mortar repointing , which is related to high levels of salt efflorescence, and that the former gas pipes connected to the kilns are corroding which is causing localised expansion and masonry displacement.81
+A structural survey of the circular kilns in February 2016 has determined that the outer layer of masonry in these kilns is experiencing general collapse to varying degrees, that the internal walls (which were temporary structures replaced several times over historic use) have either collapsed or are in considerable disarray, the there is a widespread need for mortar repointing, which is related to high levels of

-77 Lewis, M., 'Pipe and Tile Kilns, former Bristile Site, Ascot Fields, Belmont, Perth', prepared for the Department of Planning and Urban Development, September 1990, pp. 5-6.
+78 Lewis, M., 'Pipe and Tile Kilns, former Bristile Site, Ascot Fields, Belmont, Perth', prepared for the Department of Planning and Urban Development, September 1990, pp. 5-6.

-80 The original numbers for these kilns were 5, 6, 7, 8, 9, 10, 11 and 12 from the original 12, however for ease of understanding and to co-ordinate with the TPG 2016 heritage assessment, the kilns are referred to in this document simply as 1-8.
+81 The original numbers for these kilns were 5, 6, 7, 8, 9, 10, 11 and 12 from the original 12, however for ease of understanding and to co-ordinate with the TPG 2016 heritage assessment, the kilns are referred to in this document simply as 1-8.